 The RCM exam is only available to those who have successfully completed ACMO’s four condominium management courses approved for licensing, or the course Challenge Exams, prior to October 31st, 2022.
-Note this ‘traditional’ pathway to achieving your RCM by taking the RCM exam option will only be available until April 2024.
+Note this ‘traditional’ pathway to achieving your RCM by taking the RCM exam option will only be available until February, 2024 when the last sitting of the RCM exam is held Feb 9-16, 2024.

 Once you have successfully completed the four ACMO college courses (or Challenge Exams), you are eligible to write the comprehensive RCM exam.
 To pass the exam, you must achieve a mark of 75%.
 Your exam results will be held on file with ACMO, and once you have met the RCM work experience requirements, you may apply for your RCM Designation.